ssarl2/painting_house/painting_house/README.md

 7. Render deploy

 ## TODO
+  - [x] Needs undo feature depending on login status.
+Like can be done only once
+- [ ] Delete table border at the end
+- [ ] Update storing images in DB.
+Big size images are causing not to display posts
+  - [ ] It affects now the like feature when it's pressed for the big size images
+- [ ] When users of posts were deleted, it should still show the posts
+- [x] Only users can leave comments
+  - [x] Match proper users to comments
+  - [x] Show user's profile image
+  - [ ] Need a feature of deleting comments
+- [ ] Tags are not parsed and stored correctly when it's posted

+### Done
+- [x] Encrypt stored password
 - [x] Need to update db to store one image instead of array for profile image
 - [x] Add like feature
-  - [x] Needs undo feature depending on login status.
-Like can be done only once
 - [x] Show Edit and Delete buttons for the author
-- [ ] Delete table border at the end
 - [x] Exclude white-space in tags
 - [x] Bug - tags are not displaying correctly.
 For example, last tag
   - [x] Store tags without white spaces